Batman and Robin (comic book): Style and tone

-In regards to the style: "I've asked [Quitely] to re-introduce the much-maligned sound effects to superhero comics, but in a way that integrates them more closely with the art".
+Unlike their previous collaborations in JLA Earth-2 and All-Star Superman, the writer asked artist Frank Quitely to choreograph the flow of the action in his own way, rather than through Morrison's normally heavily detailed scripts.
+Morrison also "asked [Quitely] to re-introduce the much-maligned sound effects to superhero comics, but in a way that integrates them more closely with the art".
 He also described Batman and Robin as, "a shorter, pacier collaboration so we've tried to keep it looser and more open than All-Star Superman".
+Morrison also stated that "All Star Superman is quite staged and formal, with repeated wide panels and an emphasis on plot rather than action.
+[The first arc of Batman and Robin] is very fast moving, with that kinetic hand-held camera feel."

+Morrison described their take on Dick Grayson as "this consummate superhero.
+The guy has been Batman's partner since he was a kid, he's led the Teen Titans, and he's trained with everybody in the DC Universe.
+So he's a very different kind of Batman.
+He's a lot easier; He's a lot looser and more relaxed."

 Following Quitely's run on the first three issues, Philip Tan became artist for the next three issues, an arc entitled "Revenge of the Red Hood", with Cameron Stewart as the artist for "Blackest Knight", the third arc, followed by Andy Clarke drawing the fourth arc titled "Batman vs. Robin" and Quitely coming back to the book sometime after.
 Frazer Irving took over for the fifth arc "Batman and Robin Must Die!" starting in issue #13.

 In an interview with USA Today, Morrison outlined the future of the titles: "I'm doing at least another year of stories with Dick Grayson and Damian Wayne in the Batman and Robin book before that book starts to dovetail with Return and we rush headlong and screaming into the next big, earth-shattering, game-changing twist in the life of Batman".